 The Department of French and Italian awards a number of Graduate Teaching Associateships each year to students who are preparing the Ph.D.
 The position of Graduate Teaching Associate carries with it important responsibilities.
 Chief among these is the maintenance of a proper balance between studies, the first priority for the Associate, and teaching.
 In order to retain an Associateship, the student must, in the opinion of the faculty, be making reasonable progress towards completion of the degree and have demonstrated effective teaching.
-Teaching Associates must seek permission from the Graduate Chair and their advisor before accepting any other employment beyond their teaching associateship (whether within the university or outside of it).
+Teaching Associates must seek permission from the Director of Graduate Studies and their advisor before accepting any other employment beyond their teaching associateship (whether within the university or outside of it).
 If permission is granted, this additional employment may not under any circumstances exceed ten hours per week.

 - All Graduate Associates must be enrolled in the Graduate School.
 Applicants for an Associateship who are not enrolled must make simultaneous application for admission.
 The awarding of an Associateship is contingent upon such admission.
 In the Spring semester of each year a faculty committee evaluates all applications, taking into account academic achievement, letters of recommendation, previous experience either in the use of the language (travel, study abroad, etc.) or in teaching (elementary, secondary, tutoring, etc.), and any other information which seems useful and pertinent.

 - Offers for new Associateships are normally made in early Spring for the following academic year.
 A student who accepts an appointment is still free to resign until April 15, after which he or she is obligated not to accept another appointment without obtaining formal release from this Department.
 At times, the Department may have to make additional appointments after this date, in which case an effort will be made to complete all arrangements by the end of the Summer session.

 - It is expected that a graduate student who is a Graduate Associate will register for three courses in the Department each semester.
 In most cases this will mean 9 hours.